 Pakistan plans to expel 3 million Afghans from the country this year

+Pakistan wants to expel 3 million Afghans from the country this year

 Pakistan plans to expel 3 million Afghans from the country this year, as a deadline for them to voluntarily leave the capital and surrounding areas expired on Monday.